 General Corporate Taxation in Israel.
 The general corporate tax rate on taxable income is 23%.
-However, the effective tax rate applicable to the taxable income of an Israeli company that is eligible for tax benefits by virtue of the Law for the Encouragement of Capital Investments may be considerably lower.
+However, the effective tax rate applicable to the taxable income of an Israeli company that is eligible for tax benefits by virtue of the Law for the Encouragement of Capital Investments, 1959 (the "Encouragement Law") may be considerably lower.